Robotics & Automation Technology Contest Information

 NOTE: This is a team competition.
-Teams must be comprised of two secondary members or two postsecondary members.
+Teams must be composed of two secondary members or two postsecondary members.

-PLEASE NOTE: Contestants will need to move in to the Convention Center at 2:00 Sunday afternoon to set up equipment and allow maximum time for the contest on Monday.
-No guarantee of equipment safety can be made, but a security guard will be on hand all night with orders to allow no one in Monday until State Staff arrive.
+PLEASE NOTE: Contestants will need to move in to the Convention Center at 2 p.m.
+Sunday to set up equipment and allow maximum time for the contest on Monday.
+No guarantee of equipment safety can be made, but a security guard will be on hand all night with orders to allow no one in Monday until state staff arrive.

 Contestants will NOT be permitted to leave the contest site until finished.

-As agreed at August Conference each instructor is requested to secure a minimum of $50.00 in prizes for each student that you bring to the State SkillsUSA Championships.
+As agreed at Summer Conference each instructor is requested to secure a minimum of $50 in prizes for each student that you bring to the State SkillsUSA Championships.
 Please contact your Awards Chairman for details and to let him/her know of industry awards you have secured.
 I know many of you have already been hard at work securing the awards.
-These awards should be labeled with the name, address, and contact person for the donating industry so that the contestant they are awarded to can send an appropriate expression of his or her appreciation.
+These awards should be labeled with the name, address and contact person for the donating industry so that the contestant they are awarded to can send an appropriate expression of his or her appreciation.